 Cheer on your favorite L.A. teams in January!
 Check the information below for game specifics.

-Find all the sporting events in LA here.
+Find more sporting events in January in the LA area here.

 Check out our Downtown Los Angeles which includes sites such as the Walt Disney Music Hall, the Bradbury Building and more.